ethz-adrl/towr/README.md

   target_link_libraries(main PUBLIC towr::towr) # adds include directories and libraries
   ```

-### <a name="towr-ros-with-catkin"></a> Building towr & towr_ros with catkin
+### <a name="towr-ros-with-catkin"></a> Building with catkin
-We also provide a [ROS]-wrapper for towr, which adds a keyboard interface to modify goal state and motion types as well as
-visualizes the produces motions plans in rviz using [xpp].
+We provide a [ROS]-wrapper for the pure cmake towr library, which adds a keyboard interface to modify goal state and motion types as well as visualizes the produces motions plans in rviz using [xpp].

 * Install dependencies [CMake], [catkin], [Eigen], [Ipopt], [ROS], [xpp], [ncurses], [xterm]:
   ```bash